 Charles Rei on can do statements

-Here is an interview with business communication trainer Charles Rei, who was on the CertIBET course back in 2012, in which he explains how he uses can do statement in his corporate training:
+Here is an interview with business communication trainer Charles Rei, in which he explains how he uses can do statement in his corporate training:

 Can Do statements – A practical and inspirational tool for Business English training